triesonyk/used-car-auction/README.md

 # Used Car Dataset Data Analysis, Data Preprocessing and Machine Learning Modelling

 ## Intro
 Hi, this is my first Machine Learning projects.
 The dataset is from [Kaggle](https://www.kaggle.com/datasets/tunguz/used-car-auction-prices).
 This is also my bootcamp's final project.
 This is a team project and I acted as the team leader.
+The summary can be seen [here](https://drive.google.com/file/d/18bg6lsZcncYjw5a575cphbmv5f3fcuWq/view?usp=sharing)

 ## Workstages